keblek/run-lnd/README.md

 # Automatically mount the partition, but first backup the existing config
 sudo cp /etc/fstab /etc/fstab.bak
-sudo emacs /etc/fstab
+sudo vim /etc/fstab

 # Create entry in the file:
-/dev/nvme1n1 /blockchain ext4 defaults,nofail 0 0
+\\ /dev/sda /blockchain ext4 defaults,nofail 0 0

 # Save and exit, then test:
 sudo mount -a